New stuff this past month or so from a handful of my favourites.

 Before You Know It - This one topped the list for me; it was a documentary about 3 elderly gay men getting by in today's contemporary society and their stories.
 Unfortunately there wasn't a trailer for this online Keep an eye out for it; if people feel the same way about it as I do, it should be making a few festival rounds this year.

 Caught these pictures whilst browsing the MOMA upcoming exhibitions.
-There's one on everyday sound which I'll be missing since I might be here (NY) by the time it opens.
+There's one on everyday sound which I'll be missing since I won't be here by the time it opens.
 There is a Taiwanese artist Hong-Ka Wang who explores everyday ambient sounds and invited some factory workers in for some sound exploration for one of her projects; these are two captures from the mini-doco which I thought was beautiful.

 My dad was brought up on this Jet Li superhero bullshit, and I was stuck with Pokemon.
 No wonder there is a generational gap in attitudes.
 I need to like.. go forge some woks and fight an army of corrupt jerks to right wrongs or something.